ansible-lockdown/Windows-2016-CIS-Audit/README.md

-# Windows 2016 CIS audit
+# Windows 2016 CIS Audit

 ## Overview

 **This is a BETA release.**

-***Version 1.3 is available but not showing as latest release this is based on version 1.2***
+***Version 1.3 is available but not showing as latest release this is based on version 1.2.
+Recent updates to the remediation repo have now outdated this audit.***

 ### How it works